Sosman1992/Reverse_Engineering_Week2_Lab1_Part2_Report/README.md

 ## Evidence

-The malware is a portable executable (EXE) and uploading it to VirusTotal antivirus engine sets off dozens of vendors' virus classifiers.
+The malware is a portable executable (EXE) and uploading it to VirusTotal antivirus engines triggers the sample to be a malware by different antivirus database on the website.

 Opening the file with PEiD indicates that the file was packed with FSG packer

-Using Dependency Walker on the `.EXE`, further revealed that the file is packed because the were two functions present in its import address table that are always with any Portable Executable file that is packed.
+Using Dependency Walker on the `.EXE`, further revealed that the file is packed because the were two functions present in its import address table that are always associated with any Portable Executable file that is packed.

 ---
 # Lab 1-4